 Disadvantages:

 A 2014 prospective cohort study found there were essentially no differences in outcomes following non-surgical and surgical treatment of ACL injury.
 This included knee function, strength, time, sports participation, level of sport, and re-injury rate at 2-year followup (ref).
-A 2022 meta-analysis concluded that primary rehabilitation with optional surgical reconstruction results in similar patient-reported outcomes for ACL rupture as early surgical reconstruction (ref).
+A 2022 meta-analysis concluded that primary rehabilitation with optional delayed surgical reconstruction results in similar patient-reported outcomes for ACL rupture as early surgical reconstruction (ref).

-Rehabilitation aims to strengthen the surrounding muscles to provide dynamic stability to the knee, to replace the static stability of the ACL.
-Recent research is showing that in some of these patients the ACL actually heels without surgery.
+Recent research is showing that, in some of these patients, the ACL actually heels without surgery.
 2022 research suggests that about one-third of ruptured ACLs display evidence of healing on MRI when patients are managed with rehabilitation only, and that ACL healing is associated with favourable outcomes compared with early or delayed ACLR (ref).
 Approximately half (53%) of all participants randomised to rehabilitation who did not cross over to delayed ACL reconstruction (ACLR) had evidence of ACL healing on MRI at 2-year and 5-year follow-up.

 Advantages: